jsliang/sublime-pelican/README.md

 *   **Pelican: Insert Category**

+    If you think it's hard to remember what categories you've used when writing articles, then this command is made for you.
-    List categories you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used category.
+    This command lists categories you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used category quickly.

 *   **Pelican: Insert Tag**

+    If you think it's hard to remember what tags you've used when writing articles, then this command is made for you.
-    List tags you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used tag.
+    This command lists tags you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used tag quickly.

 *   **Pelican: Update Article Date**